-Colac Otway Shire, a large rural shire council, comprises 221 full time equivalent staff who, in approximately 46 teams, provide more than 90 different services and programs to the community.
+Colac Otway Shire is a large rural shire council comprising 221 full-time equivalent staff who, in approximately 46 teams, provide more than 90 different services and programs to the community.

 Services cover a broad range of areas including aged care, leisure and culture, children, family and youth, libraries, major festivals and community events, communications, parks and open space, planning, roads, governance, waste and recycling, drains and footpaths.